Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Parramatta Park has five active public transport stops operating within it, all of which are bus stops.
-These stops are serviced by nine different bus routes that together provide 879 weekly passenger trips.
-The park's transport accessibility is rated as good, with residents typically located 331 meters from the nearest transport stop.
+Parramatta Park has five operational public transport stops, all of which are bus stops.
+These stops are served by nine different routes that collectively facilitate 879 weekly passenger trips.
+The park's transport accessibility is rated as good, with residents typically located 331 meters from the nearest stop.

-On average, there are 125 trips per day across all routes, which equates to approximately 175 weekly trips per individual stop.
+On average, there are 125 daily trips across all routes, equating to approximately 175 weekly trips per individual stop.

 Frequently Asked Questions - Transport